Discover Walk Wood at Sheffield Park and Garden

 Access to Walk Wood is from Flint Road and Big Tree Walk.
 Dogs are welcome on short leads.

-Today a stroll through Walk Wood provides a wide variety of flora and fauna whatever the season.
-From bluebells in spring, to wildflowers in summer, stunning colours in autumn and the skeletal forms of the trees in winter, whether you take in the wider landscape or go looking under fallen branches for bugs and fungi, each season brings its own rewards.
+From March to October, a stroll through Walk Wood is an opportunity to enjoy a wide variety of flora and fauna whatever the season.
+From carpets of bluebells in spring, to wildflowers in summer and the spectacular colours of autumn, whether you take in the wider landscape or go looking under fallen branches for bugs and fungi, each change in season brings its own rewards.
+To allow us to continue to restore and protect this woodland paradise for our visitors, Walk Wood is closed from November to March for essential wildlife conservation and path maintenance.

 Art in Walk Wood